SailNav. Search

 ••• I am operating astern propulsion.

-— — • • (channel: intention to overtake on port) Narrow Channel (34.c): “I intend to overtake you on your port side.”
-Agreement response: — • — •.
+— — • • (channel: intention to overtake on port) Narrow Channel (34.c): “I intend to overtake you on your port side”.
+Response if in agreement: — • — •.

 Restricted Visibility (Rule 35)